-Pankaj K. Sinha is the practice leader of the firm’s Mergers and Acquisitions Group in the Washington, D.C. office.
-He concentrates in the areas of mergers and acquisitions, corporate finance, and general corporate and securities matters.
 Mr. Sinha has represented purchasers, sellers and their financial advisors in a wide variety of transactions, including public and private acquisitions and divestitures, negotiated and contested public acquisitions, auctions, going-private transactions, proxy fights, initial public offerings and other financings, and joint ventures and other strategic alliances.
+In recognition of his work, Mr. Sinha was named a 2022 Dealmaker of the Year by The American Lawyer.

 Mr. Sinha’s recent representations include:

-- The AES Corporation and Alberta Investment Management Corporation (AIMCo) in their acquisition of sPower (1,200 MW of utility scale solar) from Fir Tree Partners and its minority owners, for approximately $1.6 billion (enterprise value);
+- The AES Corporation and Alberta Investment Management Corporation (AIMCo) in their acquisition of sPower for $1.6 billion (enterprise value), and subsequently, sPower in connection with two sales aggregating 49% ownership interest in its operating solar energy assets;

 - Kenon Holdings Ltd. in its $1.2 billion sale of IC Power Ltd.’s Latin American and Caribbean businesses to I Squared Capital Advisors, LLC;